RESIDENTIAL COLLEGE SOCIETY

 ARTICLE V: MEETINGS AND VOTING

-The Executive Leadership Team will hold a virtual meeting six times per year: January, March, May, July, September, and November.
-The Executive Leadership Team will hold an in-person meeting annually in conjunction with the Residential College Symposium.
-Executive Leadership Team members are required to attend the in-person meeting and participate in scheduled virtual meetings.
+The Executive Leadership Team will hold a virtual meeting at least four times per year: January, March, July, and September.
+The Executive Leadership Team will hold an in-person meeting one-two times per year, once for program planning purposes in late spring (typically April or May) if travel schedules and funding permit, and once in conjunction with the Residential College Symposium.
+Executive Leadership Team members are required to attend the in-person meetings and participate in scheduled virtual meetings.
 Situations that prevent any member from attending an in-person meeting will be handled on a case-by-case basis, and every effort will be made by the Executive Leadership Team and the absentee to participate virtually.
 Agendas shall be provided at least 48 hours in advance.

 A quorum shall consist of a simple majority (one more than half) of the Executive Leadership Team.
 A quorum is required for the transaction of business.